-It’s National Coming Out Day (NCOD), 2015.
+It’s National Coming Out Day (NCOD), 2017.
 Things have changed a lot since 1988, the first one.
-A couple of years ago, I wrote about my memories of that day:
+A few years ago, I wrote about my memories of that day:

 I remember the first National Coming Out Day, in 1988.
 I had my last foot surgery that day, to repair the damages from a series of bungled surgeries.
 It was at the old Foot Hospital in San Francisco (where the Jewish High School is today).
 I have a vivid memory of taking two Valium tablets I was offered, and as they were wheeling me off to the operating room, full to the gills of Valium, I delightedly came out to everyone I passed.
 “Hi!
 I’m a lesbian!
 Happy coming out day!” …

 The surgery was a salvage job on a poor little foot that was never going to work right or quit hurting, but that ride to the operating room ROCKED.

 Back in the day, there were festivities for NCOD, because it was truly dangerous for many to come out.
 One way we fought the fear was to celebrate.
 That’s something that’s hard to communicate to the people who object to “Pride” in such movements: we were Proud because if we stopped to be anything else, we’d be terrified.

 Today coming out is less terrifying for most white cisgender

 gay men and lesbians.
 Same sex couples can get married in any state in the US.
 Federally, we have a long way to go: in most states we can be fired for being queer, and we can lose our housing on account of it, too.